Keyboard shortcuts

 Decision

-Output will be markdown files served via mdbook:
+Output is markdown files served via mdbook:

 • Generators produce .md files